tnrbns/playingWithGodot/README.md

 # PrimeFact
-A little Python activity for practice
+A little Python activity for practice.
+All source code found in `src` folder, and executable file in `output` folder.

-## Running the file
-1. Go to `Output` folder in repo.
-2. Click `PrimeFact.exe`
-3. Download the file.
-4. If browser pulls false positive, make sure to keep the file.